vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

-# RFC #2341 - 2020-04-15 - WASM Foreign Module Support
+# RFC #2341 - 2020-04-15 - WASM Plugin Support

-Introduce Vector's foreign module support, a way for users to add custom functionality to Vector.
-This RFC introduces WASM modules specifically, but we envision the possibility of other implementations (these will be a different RFC).
+Introduce plugin support to Vector, providing a way for users to add custom functionality to Vector.
+This RFC introduces WASM plugins specifically, but we envision the possibility of other implementations that may reuse ideas from this RFC.
 This RFC introduces Transforms and will be later amended with Source and Sink functionality.

 ## Motivation

-There is a plurality of reasons for us to wish for flexible, practical foreign module support to Vector.
-These may also be regarded as 'Plugins' or 'Extensions.'
-WASM is the most versatile and obvious choice for a first implementation as it can be targetted by a number of languages, and is intended to be OS, arch, and platform independent.
+There is a plurality of reasons for us to wish for flexible, practical plugin support to Vector.
+These may also be regarded as 'Foreign Modules' or 'Extensions.'
+WASM is the most versatile and obvious choice for an implementation as it can be targeted by a number of languages and is intended to be OS, arch, and platform independent.

-Since the concept of a foreign module is very abstract, this section will instead discuss a number of seemingly unrelated topics, all asking for different features.
-While foreign module support does not resolve all these problems, it gives us or our users a path to a solution.
+Since the concept of a plugin is a abstract, this section will instead discuss a number of seemingly unrelated topics, all asking for different features.
+While plugin support does not resolve all these problems, it gives us or our users a path to a solution.